inab/observatory-api/readme.md

 ### Versioning

-After a pull request is merged, the version of the API should be updated.
-This is done by adding the new version to `VERSION` and then running the script `update_version.sh`.
-This script will update the version to the last version in `VERSION` file and commit the changes.
+ When a push is done to the `main` branch, the version of the API should be updated.
+This is done by adding the new version to `VERSION`.
+A GitHub action will create a tag with the version to the version in `VERSION` file, build and publish the docker image.

 ### Collections